 PHES is a not-for-profit company limited by guarantee, and is owned entirely by its member HE institutions.
 It is a shared service that provides the legal framework for different HE sector organisations to be run effectively, share staff and operational resources.
 There are currently six sector organisations under the PHES ‘umbrella’;

 - Association of University Directors of Estates (AUDE)

 - British Universities Finance Directors Group (BUFDG)

-- Council of Higher Education Internal Auditors (CHEIA)
+- Council for Higher Education Internal Auditors (CHEIA)

 - Higher Education Strategic Planners Association (HESPA)